kyunaie/kyunaie/README.md

 ### Hi there 👋 I am Abhishek!
-- 🔭 I’m currently working on ...
-My Own Dekstop Assistant!
+- 🔭 I’m currently working on My Own Dekstop Assistant!
-- 🌱 I’m currently learning ...
-Web Development
+- 🌱 I’m currently learning Web Development.
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->
 <!-- - 📫 How to reach me: ... -->
 <!-- - 😄 Pronouns: ... -->
-- ⚡ Fun fact: ... 🙂
+- ⚡ My Interests:
+  - 📷Photography
+  - 🧳Travelling
+  - 💻Photoshop
+  - 🎧Music
 <!--
 **kyunaie/kyunaie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.